 3 Steps to Debug and Test Your iOS App in the Cloud

-Step 1: Connect to a Cloud-based iOS Device
+1. Connect to a Cloud-Based iOS Device

 From the Perfecto cloud dashboard, you can easily create an SSH connection to your device, which enables XCode, Safari, and other profiling tools to seamlessly interact with it.